Suit lapels have been the target of several fashion blunders over the years.

-This type of lapel can be identified by how it extends sideways beyond the collar.
-They are designed to lead the eye out and up, emphasizing the width of the shoulders, while at the same time narrowing the waist.
-Peaked lapels come to a point at the edge of the lapel, where they point up towards the shoulders.
-This style of lapel is very business-like and formal.
-It’s never casual.
+A peak lapel can be identified by how it extends sideways beyond the collar.
+It is designed to emphasize the width of the shoulders while at the same time narrowing the waist.

 They give the suit and the wearer a definite air of power and authority.
 A narrow width looks wrong with this lapel, and too wide is incorrect also.
 The best width is between three and a half to four and a half inches.

 Peak lapels look great on single or double-breasted suits.
 They can also be seen on morning coats, dinner jackets, and tailcoats.

 They’ve also become part of corporate wear in modern times and are often found on single-breasted, two-button jackets.

 This is known in global corporations as power dressing, and they make an authentic presence in boardrooms worldwide.

 A peaked lapel is very difficult for tailors to adjust because the peak angle has to be just right.
 This is why you should always check that the lapel is shaped the way you want it before purchasing.